pytroll/pytroll-collectors/doc/source/index.rst

         Defines the pattern used to parse filenames obtained from incoming posttroll messages.
 The string follows trollsift syntax.
         The labels ``channel_name`` and ``segment`` have special meaning.
-        They must be defined as string type (for example ``{segments:4s}``) in the pattern, because the segment gatherer formats the filename pattern /after/ converting numeric segments or segment ranges to strings.
+        Labels must be defined as string type (for example ``{segments:4s}``) because the segment gatherer formats the filename pattern only after converting numeric segments or segment ranges to strings.

     critical_files
         Describes the files that must be unconditionally present.
 If timeout is reached